 - Angolan economy is predominantly agricultural

 - Top agricultural products: coffee, sugar-cane, sisal, maize (corn), coconut oil and peanut

-- Angola is rich in minerals, such as diamonds, oil (largest African
+- Angola is rich in minerals, such as diamonds, petrol (the largest African

-- The main Angolan industries are oil, cereals, meat, cotton, sugar, beer, cement and wood.
+- The main Angolan industries are petrol, cereals, meat, cotton, sugar, beer, cement and wood.